Actionable research focused on Chicago Public Schools,

 To support learning acceleration post-pandemic, and ensure all teachers have access to high-quality instructional materials, Chicago Public Schools developed an all-inclusive system of online curricular resources, called Skyline, as well as related professional learning (PL).
 The Consortium is conducting a three-year mixed-methods study examining the ongoing implementation of Skyline+PL.

 To address the teacher shortage, CPS developed Teach Chicago, a collection of targeted strategies to develop, recruit, and retain teachers in high-need schools.
-The Consortium is engaging stakeholders throughout the teacher pipeline to plan a rigorous mixed-methods study of these strategies, their efficacy, and the conditions that support successful implementation.
+The Consortium is leading a two-year, mixed method study of these strategies, their efficacy, and the conditions that support successful implementation.

 Our new 5Essentials study looks at how school climate has changed in CPS schools over time.
 We’ll also examine how subgroup differences in the experience of school climate can affect student performance and school improvement.